New Look AppMaps: Different Keys for Geocoder and Maps

 If any of the above APIs are NOT listed, you’ll need to manually enable them.
 Just click on the “Enable API” link at the top of your dashboard.

-- Find your new API key and click on the pencil edit icon
+- Find your new Maps API key and click the edit button.

 - Enter your website url.
 Use the following format: